 To do that, navigate to %appdata%\Microsoft\Windows\Start Menu\Programs\Startup and create a file called runonce.bat , make sure the file extension is correct and not .txt.
 Edit the file and paste the following code:

 Make sure you have everything set up as you want it to be.
 This will generalize your image.

 TAKE A SNAPSHOT NOW!
-You can later revert back to this snapshot in case you want to change software, update windows and so on.
+You can later revert back to this snapshot in case you want to change software, update windows, modify your answer file and so on.